Privacy and personal data protection statement

 We will keep personal information contained in our complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for two years from closure.
 It will be retained in a secure environment and access to it will be restricted according to ‘the need to know’ principle.

 If you want to make a complaint about the way we have processed your personal information, you can contact us at email@example.com.

 You also have the right to make a complaint to the supervisory body: Information Commissioner’s Office (www.ico.org.uk)

 We keep our privacy notice under review and we will place any updates on this web page.
-This privacy notice was last updated on 25 May 2018.
+This privacy notice was last updated on 22 June 2020 and supersedes the version dated 25 March 2018.

 13-15 Carteret Street